gitextensions/GitExtensionsDoc/source/settings.rst

   commands on that page that can have a hotkey associated with them.
   The Hotkeyable Items consist of the following pages

   #.
-Commit: the page displayed when a Commit is requested via the ``Commit`` User Menu button or the ``Commands/Commit`` menu option.
+Commit: The page displayed when a Commit is requested via the ``Commit`` User Menu button or the ``Commands/Commit`` menu option.
   #.
-Browse: the Revision Graph page (the page displayed after a repository is selected from the dashboard (Start Page)).
+Browse: The Revision Graph page (the page displayed after a repository is selected from the dashboard (Start Page)).
   #.
-RevisionGrid: the list of commits in Browse and other forms.
+LeftPanel: The left side panel for ``Browse`` with branches etc.
   #.
-FileViewer: the page displayed when viewing the contents of a file.
+RevisionGrid: The list of commits in Browse and other forms.
   #.
-FormMergeConflicts: the page displayed when merge conflicts are detected that need correcting.
+FileViewer: The page displayed when viewing the contents of a file.
   #.
+FormMergeConflicts: The page displayed when merge conflicts are detected that need correcting.
+  #.
 BrowseDiff: Diff tab in Browse.
   #.
 RevisionFileTree: The FileTree tab in Browse.
   #.
 Stash
   #.
-Scripts: shows scripts defined in Git Extensions and allows shortcuts to be assigned.
+Scripts: Shows scripts defined in Git Extensions and allows shortcuts to be assigned.
 Refer :ref:`settings-scripts`.

   .. setting:: Hotkey